pingswept/me30-website/README.md

 ### Adding new pages
 All main content for this site is stored in the `content/` folder, and then organized by topic.
 All site pages are rendered automatically from markdown files (`.md` extension), and creating new ones will automatically integrate them into the website according to where they are located in the file structure.
 For a markdown cheat-sheet, check [the Markdown Guide](https://www.markdownguide.org/basic-syntax/).
 You might also be interested in the various features added by the [Hugo Book theme](https://github.com/alex-shpak/hugo-book) that we're using.

+### Troubleshooting

+If the site doesn't seem to be updating properly, log in to the server and try running `/snap/bin/hugo` manually.
+Then you can see Hugo's error messages (assuming Hugo is choking on something).